You can go straight to the pie crust tutorials linked below, but if you’re new to pie crusts, I suggest reading this entire post first.

 - Organic shortening is very soft – if you’re used to Crisco or lard, you should know that organic shortening takes less time to work into pea sized pieces than conventional shortening – a good thing in my opinion, because less touching!

-- There’s something a little more ‘natural’ about using butter, but that’s just aesthetics in my brain probably.
+- There’s something a little more ‘natural’ about using butter, but that’s just the stuff going on in my overthinking brain probably.

 Which pie crust costs less?